Financial Aid Award Acceptance

 Customer service is very important to us!

-By accepting your financial aid award, you agree that you have read and understand the following features listed on the financial aid website: financial aid news, the financial aid process, types of aid, receiving aid, frequently asked questions, important dates; and advisor information.
+By accepting your financial aid award, you agree that you have read and understand the following features listed on the financial aid website: Student News, Apply for Aid, frequently asked questions, important dates; and advisor information.
 In addition, listed below are some routine conditions that could adversely your financial aid award.
 To remain eligible for your award, you should be aware of the following stipulations and/or conditions:

 - You are primarily responsible for knowing about your financial aid status, enrollment status, billing status, and you are directly responsible for all past due balances.